owulveryck/blog/content/post/orchestrate-a-digraph-with-goroutine.md

 ---

 I've read a lot about graph theory recently.
 They have changed the world a lot.
-From the simple representation to bayesian network via Markov chains, the applications are numerous.
+From the simple representation to Bayesian network via Markov chains, the applications are numerous.

 Today I would like to imagine a graph as a workflow of execution.
-Every node would be considered as runable.
+Every node would be considered as runnable.
 And every  edge would be a dependency.

 # The use case
 If we consider this very simple graph (example taken from the french wikipedia page)